Automate Your Home Using Node-Red And Heroku

 Update

-This is an outdated and infeasible solution for home automation.
+This is an outdated solution.
 Take a look at my better approach.

 Also, Heroku has decided to retire it’s free tier, so it’s not free (as in price) anymore.